 These application questions are designed to be preceded by observation questions to provide a self-directed or group study of the book of Thessalonians.
+Find all 1 Thessalonians resources here.
 Enjoy!

 Read 1 Thessalonians Chapter 2 thoroughly and answer the questions below.
 Consider reading the chapter multiple times.

 - As Paul continues to cite evidence that his ministry in Thessalonica was not in vain, he points the Thessalonians to the fact that he had preached the gospel boldly to them even after having suffered persecution for preaching in Philippi (v1-2).
 Think about your own life.
 Are there areas where you have lost a boldness in proclaiming your faith for fear of disagreement, conflict, or persecution?
 Have you allowed the culture to pressure you into keeping your faith quiet and private?

 - What are some simple avenues by which you can start being bolder in making your faith known?

 - Paul and his companions could stay faithful to the gospel in the midst of persecution because they were concerned with pleasing God (who tests hearts) and not with pleasing man (v4-6).
 Do you sometimes suffer from a desire to please people instead of pleasing God?
 What are some dangers of being a people-pleaser rather than a God-pleaser?

 - As Paul continues to answer the accusations of his Jewish detractors in Thessalonica, he assures the church that his ministry did not feature error, impurity, deception, flattery, or greed.
 Why do you think it is important for those sharing the gospel with others to be blameless in these areas?